karimbahgat/PyCRS/README.md

 #### Loading from an external source

-If you know the crs information is located in some external source, PyCRS provides some convenient functions for loading these, all located in the "pycrs.loader" module.
+If you know the crs information is located in some external source, PyCRS provides some convenient functions for loading these, all located in the "pycrs.load" module.

 ##### Loading from a Shapefile

 In most situations this will mean reading the ESRI .prj file that accomponies a shapefile.
 PyCRS has a convenience function for doing that:

-    >>> crs = pycrs.loader.from_file("testfiles/natearth.prj")
+    >>> crs = pycrs.load.from_file("testfiles/natearth.prj")

 ##### Loading from a GeoJSON

 The same function also supports reading the crs from GeoJSON files:

-    >>> crs = pycrs.loader.from_file("testfiles/cshapes.geo.json")
+    >>> crs = pycrs.load.from_file("testfiles/cshapes.geo.json")

 ##### Loading from a URL

 If your crs is not defined in a file, but rather as plain text on a webpage, there is also a function for that:

-    >>> crs = pycrs.loader.from_url("http://spatialreference.org/ref/esri/54030/ogcwkt/")
+    >>> crs = pycrs.load.from_url("http://spatialreference.org/ref/esri/54030/ogcwkt/")

 #### Parsing from a text string

 In many cases however, you may already have the string representation in your code.
 This could be if you are interoperating with other libraries, or you have already read it from some external source.
-In these cases, you can create the CRS instance by using the functions available in the "pycrs.parser" module.
+In these cases, you can create the CRS instance by using the functions available in the "pycrs.parse" module.

 ##### Parsing from proj4 string or dict